 Skin cancer is one of the most common types of cancer worldwide.
 The three main types of skin cancer are basal cell carcinoma (BCC), squamous cell carcinoma (SCC) and melanoma.
 BCC and SCC are the most common types of skin cancer, but also the least likely to spread, and therefore the least deadly.
 Melanoma, the most dangerous type of skin cancer, is responsible for thousands of deaths in the United States every year.
-It is estimated that in 2019, there will be around 57,220 new melanoma cases among men and 39,260 among women in the U.S.
+It is estimated that in 2021, there will be around 62,260 new melanoma cases among men and 43,850 among women in the United States.

 Skin cancer can be prevented through several easy measures including regular self-checking, periodic appointments with a dermatologist, using sunscreen and avoiding tanning and UV tanning beds.
-In 2018, dermatologists in the U.S. performed an estimated 3.5 million skin cancer treatments, making skin cancer treatment the most performed procedure among dermatologists that year.
+In 2019, dermatologists in the U.S. performed an estimated 3.5 million skin cancer treatments, making skin cancer treatment the second most performed procedure among dermatologists that year.
 Still, the easiest and simplest way to avoid skin cancer is by staying protected from the sun by wearing sunscreen, protective clothing, or seeking shade.
-A survey found that from 2005 to 2015, around 71 percent of respondents stated they usually or always protected themselves from the sun, only 33.7 percent of which said they used sunscreen.
+A survey from 2020 found that around 48 percent of U.S. adults use sunblock to reduce their risk of getting cancer, while 47 percent limit their skin's exposure to the sun without using sunblock.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 6 chapters, you will quickly find the 30 most important statistics relating to "Skin cancer in the U.S.".